 Pokémon Go's Easter Eggstravaganza event starts a little earlier this year, and ends at the start of April, bringing with it the expected new Egg list changes but also a slightly different bonus to Stardust and Candy.

 While it's currently unknown which rarer creatures exactly are going to be in the event, below we'll list all the confirmed and probable Pokémon we can expect to start hatching from 2km Eggs, as well as those that were available last year so that you can make an educated guess until we find out for certain.

 We'll also note the Easter Event start date and end date, along with all of the bonuses featured in the event, like bonus Stardust and Candy, and will update this page when we have the confirmed info on hatches, so stay tuned!

-When does the Pokémon Go Easter Eggstravaganza event end?
+When does the Pokémon Go Easter Eggstravaganza event start and end?

 - UK: 9pm (BST)

 - Europe: 10pm (CEST)

 - West Coast US: 1pm (PDT)